 Employees who need to develop or revise forms for internal use should complete the Creative Services Request form found on Kiva and forward it to their supervisor for approval, who will then forward it to the appropriate Vice Chancellor for approval.
-Approved requests should be forwarded to the Facilities Scheduling Coordinator for processing.
+Approved requests should be forwarded to the Vice Chancellor for Advancement for processing.
 All approved forms are filed electronically.